sreskala/24HourChallenge.WebAPI/README.md

 +++++++++++++++++++++

-Before each endpoint listed below you must first to the following every time!
+Before each endpoint listed below you must first to the following every time:

-1.After creating each, navagate to Headers and add to the end of the list:
+1.After creating each, navagate to Headers and add the below (Key | Value) to the end of the list:
 Authorization    |   Bearer [YourToken}

 [[[POST]]]